Northern Peru: Marvelous Spatuletail, Long-whiskered Owlet & Amazing Feeders

 Download Itinerary

-Northern Peru: Marvellous Spatuletail, Long-whiskered Owlet and Amazing Feeders
+Northern Peru: Marvelous Spatuletail, Long-whiskered Owlet and Amazing Feeders

 This 14-day northern Peru: Marvelous Spatuletail, Long-whiskered Owlet and Amazing Feeders tour takes place along the finest birding route that Peru has to offer, perfect for adventurous birders and photographers alike.
 Over the last decade a whole series of bird feeding stations have been developed from Pomacochas to Tarapoto.
 These feeding stations are managed by local people, who have learnt the principles of bird ecotourism and conservation along this birding route.
 Simply put, this birding circuit surpasses any of the classic birding destinations in the country.
 We highly recommend this tour to avid birders and enthusiastic bird photographers who want to visit Peru.
 You will be rewarded with views of amazing birds, including several Peruvian endemics as well as many eastern Andean slope and Upper Amazon specials.